Forest Ecosystem Management Major

 Lessons from professors, trees, and satellites.

-Your Forest Ecosystem Management adventure starts on campus and moves quickly to the millions of acres of Pennsylvania wilderness where you will learn and one day work in your profession.
-Forest Ecosystem Management requires rolled-up sleeves and boots on the ground to study the soils, water, animals, and plants that make up our woodlands.
+Your Forest Ecosystem Management adventure starts on campus and moves quickly to the millions of acres of Pennsylvania forests where you will learn and one day work in your profession.
+Forest Ecosystem Management requires boots on the ground to study the soils, water, animals, and plants that make up our woodlands.
 There are more than 9,000 acres of forested acres, outdoor laboratories, and research plots at or near University Park.

 This science-based major focuses on ecology and management and incorporates cutting-edge technologies.
 Penn State is at the forefront of using innovative tools like LIDAR (Light Detection and Ranging), satellite imagery, and UAVs to understand and conserve our forests.